 The Brave Little Toaster is a 1987 animated film produced by Hyperion Pictures, distributed by Disney, and based on a children's novel by Thomas M. Disch, which was subtitled, A Fairy-Tale For Appliances.The film centers on five appliances — the eponymous Toaster, Lampy (a desk lamp), Kirby (a vacuum named for a vacumn company), Radio (a radio), and Blanky (an electric blanket) — who live in a old cabin out in the woods.
 The appliances have been left behind by their Master, a young boy, and have been waiting for him to return for years.
 When the cabin is put up for sale, the appliances determine to go find the Master (who, unknown to them, is now a young man getting ready for college) by making a journey to the city.It should be noted that some of the people behind this film (such as John Lasseter and Joe Ranft) went on to work for Pixar.
-(In fact, Lampy may be based on the same lamp used for the design of Pixar's first CGI short - and became the studio's logo!)The original film was followed by two sequels.
+(In fact, Lampy may be based on the same lamp used for the design of Pixar's first CGI short - which became the studio's logo!)The original film was followed by two sequels.
 The first sequel was The Brave Little Toaster Goes To Mars.
 The second sequel, The Brave Little Toaster to the Rescue, actually takes place between the other two films.

 This film contains examples of: